checkout/frames-ios/README.md

 ## Documentation

 Frames for iOS tokenises consumer data for use within [Checkout.com](https://www.checkout.com)'s payment infrastructure.
-We want to abstract all the complexity in taking payments from your Mobile Application and allow you to focus on the amazing experience & features you deliver to your users.
+We want to abstract all the complexity in taking payments and building a payment screen from your Mobile Application and allow you to focus on your core business.

 - [Integration](#Integration): _Lets talk about our SDK code showing up inside your amazing application's sourcecode._